patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-figma.md

 #### Design tokens

 For information on how to use design tokens, [visit our tokens documentation](/tokens/about-tokens).

-### Where do I start?

-Once you've installed Penta, you're ready to start designing beautiful products.

 If you're completely new to PatternFly, we suggest that you [get familiar with our design system](/get-started/about-patternfly) first!